 Policemen and members of the Home Guard will be patrolling the period streets and visitors must always be ready to show their identity card or risk being arrested as a spy!
 Beware the spivs selling black market goods and watch out for unexploded bombs.
 However the trusty ARP will be on hand to deal with any incidents including the incendiary bombs.

-Children will be able to take part in the Crich ‘Boot Camp’ and the evacuee scenarios and also learn how to rag rug in the Learning Centre.
+Children will be able to take part in the Crich ‘Boot Camp’ and the evacuee scenarios.
+There will also be spy school sessions in the Learning Centre.

 Historic wartime road and military vehicles will be on show and on the move, mingling with a range of vintage trams which visitors will be able to ride on as often as they like.